Professional Development With Explicit Direct Instruction (EDI)®

 why-explicit-direct-instruction

-USC Rossier School of Education, Graduate School of the University of Southern California
+USC Rossier School of Education is one of the graduate schools of the University of Southern California

 I scoured the Explicit Direct Instruction (EDI) book.
 I flagged page after page because what I was reading made so much sense to me.
 In fact, it was a little depressing.
 I had been a classroom teacher for ten years and was unaware of many of the EDI strategies.